henriquedjordan/RawServer/README.md

 > An HTTP Web server with no frameworks, no libraries, no excuses

 ## Features
-- Socket programming
-- HTTP protocol
-- File serving
-- Network communication
+- Accepts real TCP connections
+- Serves files directly from the filesystem
+- Decides what to serve based on the URL

 ## How to use